Spider Vein Treatment in Rockville Centre

-In most cases, the pain, discomfort and swelling associated with the veins disappears within days, and the vessels slowly resolve over several months.
+In most cases, the pain, discomfort, and swelling associated with the veins disappear within days, and the vessels slowly resolve over several months.
 Milder effects, such as itching, can last for one or two days after the procedure.
 Also, you may experience raised, red areas at the injection site.
 These should disappear within a few days.
 Serious complications following sclerotherapy are rare.
 More frequent complications include the following:

 - Staining or brown pigmentation, at the site or along the line of the vein.
 This occurs in about 30% of patients.
-In most cases this resolves but it may take many months.
+In most cases, this resolves but it may take many months.

 - Clots within treated vessels.
 These are not dangerous but can be quite tender if they occur in the larger veins.
 They can be removed through a needle prick after several weeks if necessary, but left alone they will eventually be reabsorbed.

 - Temporary bruising.
 Bruises at the injection sites are quite common but resolve within a week or so.